-We conducted an online survey of PA staff on reserve management effectiveness (https://wj.qq.com/s2/ 4828422/a27a/; Appendix S3).
-The survey was voluntary and anonymous, and we followed ethical guidelines provided by Vanclay et al. (2013).

-The questions were based on the Management Effectiveness Tracking Tool, one of the most widely used systems to assess management effectiveness of PAs, and on the Technical Regulations for the Management Effectiveness Evaluation of Nature Reserves (LY/T 1726-2008) published by the State Forestry Administration of the People's Republic of China.
-We included 39 questions in 4 groupings (following Geldmann et al. 2017): group A, design and planning (9 questions); group B, monitoring and enforcement (11 questions); group C, capacity and resources (9 questions); and group D, decision-making arrangement (10 questions).
-We contacted reserve staff and asked them to recall information from the 1980s, 1990s, 2000s, and 2010s and then to fill out the questionnaire by self-scoring the performance of their reserves during each decade.
-Scores were integers and represented reserve performance from worst (0) to best (3).
-We provided a criterion for each score alongside the questions.
+We conducted an online questionnaire survey on reserve management effectiveness (https://wj.qq.com/s2/4828422/a27a/).
+The questionnaire was based on the Management Effectiveness Tracking Tool, one of the most widely used systems to assess management effectiveness of PAs, and on the Technical Regulations for the Management Effectiveness Evaluation of Nature Reserves (LY/T 1726-2008) published by the State Forestry Administration of the People's Republic of China.
+We included 39 questions in 4 groupings (following Geldmann et al. 2017), including: A-Design and Planning (9 questions), B- Monitoring and Enforcement (11 questions), C-Capacity and Resources (9 questions), and D-Decision-making Arrangement (10 questions).
+We contacted reserve staff and asked them to recall information from the 1980s, 1990s, 2000s, and 2010s, and then to fill out the questionnaire by self-scoring the performance of their reserves during each decade.
+Scores are integers and represent reserve performance from worst (0) to best (3); we provided a criterion for each score alongside the questions.

-We aimed to find 3 respondents from each reserve and recorded the years when they were employed.
-For each participant, we summed the scores of all 39 questions, and the scores of questions included in each of the 4 groupings during each decade.
-We included scores only from participants for the decades during which they worked at their reserve.
-We calculated mean scores across all participants from the same area and used these values as indices of management effectiveness.
-We used a Friedman rank-sum test with a post hoc Conover test to compare these scores across different decades to determine change in reserve management effectiveness over time.
-Because only 5 areas had staff who had worked there since the 1980s, data from these 5 sites only were used to compare scores from the 1980s onward.
-Data for more reserves or management areas were available from the 1990s onward, so we conducted an additional comparison for this time series.
+We aimed to find 3 participants from each reserve and recorded the year when they were employed.
+For each participant we summed the scores of all 39 questions, and the scores of questions included within each of the 4 groupings during each decade.
+We only included scores from participants for the decades during which they worked at their reserve.
+We calculated mean scores across all participants from the same area, and used these values as indices of management effectiveness.
+We used a Friedman rank sum test with a post-hoc Conover test to compare these scores across different decades to determine change in reserve management effectiveness over time.
+Since only 5 areas had staff who had worked there since the 1980s, data from these 5 sites only were used to compare scores from the 1980s onwards.
+Data for more reserves or management areas were available from the 1990s onwards, so we conducted an additional comparison for this time series.

 We then assessed the relationship between change of management effectiveness scores and gibbon population trends.
-Population trends were determined by comparing available estimates of gibbon populations between contiguous decades (based on data listed in Appendix S1) and classified as decreasing (estimates in the latter decade were smaller than those in the former decade without range overlap), stable (estimates with range overlap), or increasing (estimates in the latter decade were larger without range overlap).
-Because there were very few population trends classified as stable or increasing, we combined these 2 categories as not decreasing.
-We then calculated change of management scores, as well as percent change between those contiguous decades in which gibbon population trends were determined.
-We used a Mann-Whitney U test to compare mean scores for all questions and for questions in the 4 groupings between decreasing and not decreasing trends.
+Population trends were determined by comparing available estimates of gibbon populations between contiguous decades (based on data listed in Appendix S1), and classified as decreasing (estimates in the latter decade were smaller than those in the former decade, without range overlap), stable (estimates with range overlap), and increasing (estimates in the latter decade were larger and without range overlap).
+Since there were very few population trends classified as stable or increasing, we combined these two categories as non-decreasing.
+We then calculated change of management scores, as well as percentage change between those contiguous decades in which gibbon population trends were determined.
+We used a Mann-Whitney U test to compare mean scores for all questions and for questions in the 4 groupings between decreasing and non-decreasing events.

-All analyses were conducted in R 3.5.0 (R Core Team 2016) with the packages ggplot2 (Wickham 2016), Mu-MIn (Bartoń 2016), usdm (Naimi et al. 2014), PMCMR (Pohlert 2014), raster (Hijmans 2020), and ROCR (Sing et al. 2005).
+All analyses were conducted in R v3.5.0 (R Core Team 2016), using the packages ggplot2 (Wickham 2016), MuMIn (Bartoń 2016), usdm (Naimi et al. 2014), PMCMR (Pohlert 2014), raster (Hijmans 2020), and ROCR (Sing et al. 2005).